Fiji Adults Only Resorts Guide

 - Companions: Papaya trees, Colocasia

-These are very easy to grow when given optimal conditions such as a lot of light, regular watering, and fertile soil.
+These are very easy to grow when given the right conditions such as lots of light, regular watering, and fertile soil.
 In the right conditions, it may bear fruit in about 18 months, after which it dies back to the ground.
 Another plant will sprout from the same roots.
 These are great for beginner gardeners!
 Just know that these too must be moved indoors during winter because they cannot tolerate freezing temperatures.
+The leaves are easily damaged when temperatures drop below 40 degrees,

 6. Canna Lilly